RedisLabs/redislabs-docs/content/rs/installing-upgrading/prepare-install/port-availability.md

 Make sure that the ports [Redis assigns to databases]({{< relref "/rs/networking/port-configurations.md" >}}) are available and are not being used by the operating system or other processes.

-To avoid port collision, we recommend updating `/etc/sysctl.conf` to include:
+To avoid port collision, update `/etc/sysctl.conf` to include:

 ``` sh
 net.ipv4.ip_local_port_range = 30000 65535